MiamiOH-CSE274/Portfolio/README.md

 entire list by using while loop and call `remove()` method.

-The running time for `find()` method is linear, except you are looking for the last item or the first time in the list.
+The running time for `find()` method is linear, except you are looking for the last item or the first time in the list, which will be constant time.

 The running time for `set()` method is linear, since you need to invoke `find()` method to access the node that you want to make changes.